GMS6804-master/Sarek/README.md

 # TMB as a biomarker for response to Immunotherapy.
-# High TMB is associated with response to to Immunotherapy such as CTLA-4 and/or PD-1 blockade.
+# High TMB is associated with response to Immunotherapy such as CTLA-4 and/or PD-1 blockade.

 ![Image](https://github.com/jongtaek-kim/Sarek/blob/master/docs/images/Immune%20Checkpoint%20Blockade.jpg?raw=true)